PowerDNS/pdns/docs/lua-records/functions.rst

   This allows basic persistent load balancing across a number of backends.
 It means that test.example.com will always resolve to the same IP, but test2.example.com may go elsewhere.

-  This works similar to round-robin load balanacing, but has the advantage of making traffic for the same domain always end up on the same server which can help cache hit rates.
+  This works similar to round-robin load balancing, but has the advantage of making traffic for the same domain always end up on the same server which can help cache hit rates.

   This function also works for CNAME or TXT records.